NANO Agent Stack

 Auditability

-Runs emit traces, review artifacts, and inspection layers.
+Runs emit traces, approval decisions, review artifacts, and inspection layers.

 Modular ecosystem